Adult social care services

 This indicator uses data from outcome measure 3A of NHS Digital's Adult Social Care Outcomes Framework (ASCOF).
 The measure shows the proportion of all adults (aged 18–64) in receipt of social care services who said they were satisfied with their care and support, reported in percentages.

 Assistance in completing the questionnaire was categorised as help from a care worker, someone in the same household, or someone outside the household.
 The largest group (28.3%) received help from someone outside their household, up from 26.6% in 2021/22.
 Those reporting no help dropped slightly to 23.2% from 23.6% in 2021/22.
-Therefore, caution should be applied when interpreting this question on satisfaction of care and support, as only a minority of respondents completed it alone.
+Therefore, caution should be applied when interpreting this question on satisfaction of care and support as only a minority of respondents completed it alone.

 Due to the impact of Covid-19, the 2020/21 ASCS survey was voluntary and only 18 Councils with Adult Social Services Responsibilities (CASSRs) participated.
 Consequently, England, Regional, and Council Type outcomes were not calculated, and only the average of the 18 CASSRs was provided for comparison.
-Data from 2021/22 can be compared with earlier years but not with 2020/21.
+Data from 2021/22 can be compared with earlier years but not to 2020/21.
 Data from 2020/21 is not reported in this indicator.

 Data for this indicator is collected from each local authority.
 In 2020/21 Hackney Council did not submit their data because of a cyber-attack.
 To ensure 2020/21 data is comparable with previous years, NHS Digital calculated the aggregate totals using 2019/20 data from Hackney Council.
-In 2023/24, the Isles of Scilly, City of London and Hackney did not have ASCOF outcome scores for this measure.
+In 2023/24, the Isles of Scilly, City of London and Hackney do not have ASCOF outcome scores for this measure.
 Further details can be found in the Adult Social Care Activity and Finance data quality report.

 For more information, please see the Adult social care outcomes framework: handbook of definitions.